 Edinburgh Low Emission Zone

-The City of Edinburgh Council published the findings of a public consultation on Low Emission Zone (LEZ) proposals, which was held between May and July 2019.
+The City of Edinburgh Council held a public consultation on its Low Emission Zone (LEZ) proposals between May and July 2019.
 The consultation received more than 2,700 responses to the online survey alone.

 View a summary of the consultation findings here

-LEZ’s in Edinburgh are being progressed in close alignment with several strategies aiming to enhance placemaking and connectivity in Edinburgh, including City Centre Transformation and City Mobility Plan.
+The LEZ in Edinburgh is being progressed in close alignment with several strategies aiming to enhance placemaking and connectivity in Edinburgh, including the City Centre Transformation and City Mobility Plan.